 We test dishwashing liquids from major brands available in supermarkets and smaller companies available online.
 Our aim is to test the most popular brands on the market and what you're most likely to see in stores.

-We conduct a preliminary check to find what we can buy in-store and survey manufacturers to find out about their range of products before putting together a final list that goes to our buyers.
-They then head out to retailers and purchase each product, or in the case of smaller brands, shop online, just as a normal consumer would.
-We do this so we can be sure the products are the same as any consumer would find them and not 'tweaked' in any way.
+We conduct a preliminary check to find what we can buy instore and survey manufacturers to find out about their range of products before putting together a final list that goes to our buyers.
+They then head out to retailers and purchase each product, or in the case of smaller brands, shop online, just as a regular consumer would.
+We do this so we can be sure the products are the same as any consumer would find them and not 'tweaked' in any way for better performance.

 The plates we use in our test are pre-soiled with blends of different types of stains you'll typically have to deal with at home – rice starch, bolognese and egg yolk.

 The stained plates are soaked in a 1% solution of test detergent for 10 minutes before the tiles are placed in the scrubbing device.
 The plates are scrubbed a set number of times with a wet sponge.

 Reflectance readings are taken before and after the cleaning process to determine the percentage of soil removed.
 Each product is tested four times, and the scores are averaged for consistency.
 The performance score is based on how clean each plate is after reading the result using a spectrophotometer.

 Why we test this way

 Rather than counting the bubbles in your washing up water, our current testing emphasises the scrub test scores, as this will actually show you how well the detergent removes grime from your dishes.

-Why we don't test chemical composition for environmental claims, or anything else
+Why we don't test chemical composition for environmental claims